responsive-sk/hdm-boot/docs/API.md

 # API Documentation

-This document describes the REST API endpoints available in the MVA Bootstrap Application.
+This document describes the REST API endpoints available in the HDM Boot Application.

 ## 🌐 API Overview

-The MVA Bootstrap Application provides a RESTful API with JSON responses.
+The HDM Boot Application provides a RESTful API with JSON responses.
 The API is designed to be:
 - **RESTful** - Following REST principles and conventions
 - **Consistent** - Standardized request/response formats
 - **Secure** - Authentication and authorization protected